 Europe Travel Tips

 One of the great rites of passage is the summer backpacking trip through Europe.
-For young people, especially college aged Americans, the summer trip is one of the most memorable experiences people have in their life time.
-From beautiful Paris, to smoke filled coffeeshops in Amsterdam, from Oktoberfest, to the beaches of Greece, there’s so much to see on the continent I couldn’t name it all even if I tried.
-But even if you aren’t about to backpack around Europe, the continent hold wonderful beaches, historica architecture, amazing wine, and wonderful people.
+For young people, especially college-aged Americans, the summer trip is one of the most memorable experiences people have in their life.
+From beautiful Paris, to smoke filled coffeeshops in Amsterdam, to Oktoberfest, to the beaches of Greece, there’s so much to see on the continent I couldn’t name it all even if I tried.
+But even if you aren’t about to backpack around Europe, the continent holds wonderful beaches, historica architecture, amazing wine, and wonderful people.
 Every country is incredible different than the next.
 I’ve visit the continent every summer and always find something new that blows my mind.
 This page will help you visit the continent on a budget.

 Destination Guides for Europe

-- Accommodation: Hostel dormitory rooms cost between $26 – 39 USD per night depending on the room’s size and the popularity of the hostel.
+- Accommodation: Hostel dormitory rooms cost between $20 – 39 USD per night depending on the room’s size and the popularity of the hostel.
 I stayed in a 6 bed dorm in Berlin for $16 USD while the same one would have cost me around $30 USD in Paris.
-Rooms typically cost $40-70 USD per night depending on your location.
 A room in Paris will cost on the higher end and a room in cheaper Athens will cost on the lower end.
 Campsites cost between $10 – 15 USD per night per person for a tented space.
-In Eastern Europe, hostel dorm rooms cost between $5 – 15 USD per night depending on the size of the dorm room and popularity of the hostel.
+In Eastern Europe, hostel dorm rooms cost between $7 – 15 USD per night depending on the size of the dorm room and popularity of the hostel.
 The further east you go, the cheaper it gets.
 A private room in a hostel will cost you around $30-60 USD per night for a double bed with a shared bathroom.
 Cheap hotel rooms start at $30 USD for a two star hotel with breakfast, private bathroom, wi-fi, and double bed.

 - Food: Throughout Western Europe, you can find small shops where you can get sandwiches, slices of pizza, or sausages for between $5 – 7 USD.
 You find these shops are most often found in train stations, bus stations, and main pedestrian areas.
 You can cook your own food for around $70 USD per week.
 These small sandwich shops offer cheap food alternatives that can have you eating on between $10 to 15 USD per day.
 Restaurant meals cost around $15-25 USD for a main dish and drink.
 Food is much cheaper in the east than in the west.
 Even if you are eating out for all your meals, you still get by on as little as $10 USD per day.
 See country information for more specific food costs.

-- Transportation: Transportation around most European cities by local tram, subway, or bus is typically $2 USD for a one way ticket.
+- Transportation: Transportation around most European cities by local tram, subway, or bus is typically $2 USD for a one-way ticket.
 Intercity train prices vary wildly from country to country and depending on whether you take the slow train or a high speed train.
-A high speed train from Berlin to Munich costs around $160 USD, Bordeaux to Paris is about $93 USD, and Madrid to Barcelona is about $154 USD.
+A high speed train from Berlin to Munich costs around $205 USD, Bordeaux to Paris is about $103 USD, and Madrid to Barcelona is about $165 USD.
 Non-high speed trains and other intercity lines are a lot cheaper, generally costing about 40 – 50% the price of high speed trains.
-Eastern Europe intercountry trains usually cost between $50 to $100 USD when the ticket is booked last minute.
+Eastern Europe inter-country trains usually cost between $50 to $100 USD when the ticket is booked last minute.
 Short trains rides of 2 -3 hours within countries cost about $30 USD.
 Buses are cheaper than trains.
 The main bus service is called Eurolines and it reaches throughout the continent.
-Every country has their own national bus service but for international long distances, there is Eurolines.
+Every country has its own national bus service but for international long distances, Eurolines is a great option.
 In the east, the major international bus company is also Ecolines, which primarily serves central Europe, the Baltics, and other Eastern European countries except the Balkans.
 Additionally, hitchhiking is also a popular method of travel in Eastern Europe and Scandinavia.